We get commissions for purchases made from our affiliates through links in this article. Learn More.

 Most importantly, we recommend purchasing an engagement ring from a reputable vendor like Blue Nile, James Allen or Brian Gavin Diamonds.
 You’ll receive the best value for the best price, and end up with a beautiful engagement ring that will be cherished for years to come.

-Bezel settings are a popular option for engagement rings.
-A bezel setting holds the diamond inside a custom-made thin metal rim that surrounds the outside of the stone, keeping it secure and protected while showing off its beauty.
+Modern and durable, bezel settings are a popular option for engagement rings.
+A bezel setting is a type of ring that holds the diamond inside a custom-made thin metal rim that surrounds the outside of the stone, keeping it secure and protected while showing off its beauty.

 Overall, bezel engagement rings embody a modern look with their smooth design, but can still have a vintage flair like in this flowering diamond ring.